Curry scores 33, Warriors roll to 119-101 win over Cavaliers

 TIP-INS

 Warriors: G Kelly Oubre Jr. (left wrist soreness) missed his sixth consecutive game and will be re-evaluated Friday.
-Coach Steve Kerr said Oubre will perform some basketball drills before being examined. … Wiggins was the No. 1 pick in the 2014 draft by Cleveland, but was traded to Minnesota for F Kevin Love two months later. … Assistant coach Mike Brown piloted the Cavaliers’ to their first NBA Finals appearance in 2007.
+Kerr said Oubre will perform some basketball drills before being examined. … Wiggins was the No. 1 pick in the 2014 draft by Cleveland, but was traded to Minnesota for F Kevin Love two months later. … Assistant coach Mike Brown piloted the Cavaliers’ to their first NBA Finals appearance in 2007.

 Cavaliers: G Damyean Dotson (left knee soreness) and G Dylan Windler (left knee soreness) were inactive.
-Dotson sat out his third straight game, while Windler last played on March 29. … Rookie F Lamar Stevens had his two-way contract converted to a multi-year pact Wednesday.
+Dotson sat out his third straight game, while Windler last played on March 29. … Rookie F Lamar Stevens had his two-way contract converted to a multi-year pact.
 Stevens went undrafted after playing four seasons at Penn State … F Mfiondu Kabengele is on a 10-day contract that expires on April 19.

 BACKUP PLAN

-Wiseman ranks fifth among NBA rookies with an 11.5 scoring average and is third in rebounding at 5.8 per game, but Kerr said Golden State doesn’t have to sign a center to replace him.
+Wiseman ranks fifth among NBA rookies with an 11.5 scoring average and is third in rebounding at 5.8, but Kerr said Golden State doesn’t have to sign a center to replace him.
 “Adding size just for the sake of adding size isn’t something that you look to do,” Kerr said.
 “We’re going to play small-ball regardless.
 That’s the type of team we’ve been for a long time.”
 Wiseman is expected to return for the start of next season.

 UP NEXT